-CAVC attorney Chris Attig is one of nation’s leading advocates for veterans.
+CAVC attorney Chris Attig is one of our nation’s leading advocates for veterans.

 He is unique in 2 ways.

 First, Chris Attig is one of the few attorneys for veterans who actually wore the uniform; he has seen, firsthand, the devastation that the VA’s legal and medical malfeasance can wreak on a veteran’s family.